artushin/consul/website/source/docs/agent/options.html.markdown

   If this address is not routable, the node will be in a constant flapping state, as other nodes will treat the non-routability as a failure.

+* `-atlas` - This flag enables [Atlas](https://atlas.hashicorp.com) integration.
+  It is used to provide the Atlas infrastructure name and the SCADA connection.
+  This enables Atlas features such as the dashboard and node auto joining.

+* `-atlas-join` - When set, enables auto-join via Atlas.
+Atlas will track the most recent members to join the infrastructure named by `-atlas` and automatically join them on start.
+For servers, the LAN and WAN pool are both joined.

+* `-atlas-token` - Provides the Atlas API authentication token.
+This can also be provided using the `ATLAS_TOKEN` environment variable.
+Required for use with Atlas.

 * `-bootstrap` - This flag is used to control if a server is in "bootstrap" mode.
 It is important that no more than one server *per* datacenter be running in this mode.
 Technically, a server in bootstrap mode is allowed to self-elect as the Raft leader.
 It is important that only a single node is in this mode,